Student Fee and Refund FAQs

 - Supports the operation of recreational activities like intramural sports, aerobic classes and other organized adventure classes.

-This fee supports the financing and operation of the Event Center and Student Union building.
+This fee supports the financing and operation of the Event Center, Student Union building, and Student Recreation and Aquatic Center.

 This fee, which is mandatory for all students at most campuses, supports the delivery of services to students at the campus.